-The Company has options to earn an interest in multiple properties, however, all are in the exploration stage, are without known bodies of commercial mineralization, and have no on-going mining operations.
-Mineral exploration involves a high degree of risk and few properties which are explored are ultimately developed into producing mines.
+The Company has options to earn an interest in multiple properties; however, all are in the exploration stage, are without known bodies of commercial mineralization and have no ongoing mining operations.
+Mineral exploration involves a high degree of risk and few properties that are explored are ultimately developed into producing mines.